Code of Organization and Procedure

 ARTICLE III Meetings and Legislation

 Section 2.
-Meetings may be held for the purposes of hearing reports, discussing matters of interest to the total College faculty, and taking legislative action under the provisions of the University Handbook, Section 23-43.
-An agenda for each meeting shall be prepared by the presiding officer and distributed to the voting membership not later than two weeks prior to the meeting.
+Meetings may be held for the purposes of hearing reports, discussing matters of interest to the total College faculty, and taking legislative action under the provisions of the Faculty Code and Governance, Section 23-43.
+An agenda for each meeting shall be prepared by the College Council chair and distributed to the voting membership not later than two weeks prior to the meeting.
 Upon written request of twenty voting members of the College faculty, additional items shall be added to the agenda.
 If offered in writing not later than one week prior to a meeting, such additions to the agenda shall be distributed to the voting membership.

 Section 3.
 A meeting of the College faculty for which the agenda provisions of Section 2 have been followed may be held without regard to the presence of a quorum.
-Legislative action taken by the College faculty under the provisions of Sections 23-43 and 23-46 of the University Handbook becomes effective upon approval by the Dean after passage by majority vote in any meeting at which at least half of the voting members of the College faculty are present, if the action has been included on the agenda distributed in advance.
-If less than half the voting members of the College are present at a meeting, the assembled members may consider and amend a proposed action as if in a committee of the whole, with the Dean or his delegate continuing to preside.
+Legislative action taken by the College faculty under the provisions of Sections 23-43 and 23-46 of the Faculty Code and Governance becomes effective upon approval by the Dean after passage by majority vote in any meeting at which at least half of the voting members of the College faculty are present, if the action has been included on the agenda distributed in advance.
+If less than half the voting members of the College are present at a meeting, the assembled members may consider and amend a proposed action as if in a committee of the whole, with College Council chair or delegate continuing to preside.
 Resolutions concerning proposed actions may be passed by those assembled without regard for the presence of a quorum.
 Such resolutions shall be reported to the College faculty.

 Section 4.
-Legislative action under the provisions of Section 23-43 of the University Handbook may be taken by the College faculty in the manner prescribed in Section 3 or on the basis of a vote by mail.
+Legislative action under the provisions of Section 23-43 of the Faculty Code and Governance may be taken by the College faculty in the manner prescribed in Section 3 or on the basis of a vote by mail.
 A mail ballot shall be employed if a resolution favoring a proposed action has been passed by the faculty assembled at a meeting of the faculty for which the agenda has announced consideration of the action, or if a majority of the College Council approves submission of a proposed action for faculty vote.
-To become effective, a proposed legislative action shall require either an affirmative majority vote provided that at least one-half of the eligible voting members of the College faculty cast ballots, or a two-thirds majority vote provided that at least 45% of the eligible faculty members cast ballots.
-The provisions regarding mail ballots in Section 23-46C of the University Handbook shall be followed.
+To become effective, a proposed legislative action shall require either an affirmative majority vote provided that at least one-half of the eligible voting members of the College faculty cast ballots, or a two- thirds majority vote provided that at least 45% of the eligible faculty members cast ballots.
+The provisions regarding mail ballots in Section 23-46C of the Faculty Code and Governance shall be followed.

 ARTICLE IV Committees

-The Dean and/or the College faculty may establish standing or special committees, prescribe their powers and duties, and appoint their members.
+The The Dean and/or the College Council may establish standing or special committees of the faculty, prescribe their powers and duties, and appoint their members.
 Standing committees together with their powers and duties shall be listed in a form available to voting members of the College faculty.